Webinar: High performance chemical dosing

 Sustainable Development Goals (SDG), targets set by the WHO, are placing the responsibility on industries and governments throughout the world.
 In turn, those responsible have to supply clean water for industrial processes and domestic use, coupled with the assurance that dirty water is safely treated before it returns to the environment.

-The challenge requires process equipment that is dependable, versatile and maximizes productivity.
+The challenge requires process equipment that is dependable, versatile and maximises productivity.
 At Watson-Marlow, we partner with customers throughout the world as they seek to develop and enhance their water treatment processes.

 This webinar looks at the critical process of water treatment in industrial production and explores how best practice in chemical dosing is a key factor in mitigating risks from breaches in health and safety and compliance.